Health Benefits of Avocado

 The avocado tree is native to Central Mexico and belongs to the same family as cinnamon and bay laurel.
-Avocado is also known as alligator pear because its shape and the leather like appearance of the skin resembles an alligator's.
+Avocado is also known as alligator pear because its shape and the leather-like the appearance of the skin resembles an alligator's.

 The tree grows to a height of about 60-65 feet and the avocado fruit can weigh from about 150 gms to over 1 kg.
 The fruit is a berry with a single seed.

-Avocados have a green skin and the fruit matures on the tree but ripens once plucked.
-The ripe fruit has dark green or purple skin and cream colored flesh inside.
+Avocados have green skin and the fruit matures on the tree but ripens once plucked.
+The ripe fruit has dark green or purple skin and cream coloured flesh inside.